diacojocaru/GistsforGithub/README.md

 # Future Improvements
 - Improve front-end
+- Add pagination
-- Show more details of the Git users.
+- Show more details of the Git users
 - Gists filter (by date, programming language)
 - Improve performance for larger Git profiles with more Gists.

 # Test the project
-- You need to have Node installed
 - Run npm install
 - Run npm test
 - (*ONLY If error occurs, follow the instructions on your terminal*)